NullDivision/doctyped/README.md

-# swagger-flow
+# doctyped

 ## Description

-A tool created to allow auto-generation of flow types from swagger API descriptions.
+A tool created allowing auto-generation of flow types from API documentation descriptions.

 ## Usage

 ```
-swagger-flow /path/to/descriptor.json
+doctyped /path/to/descriptor.json
 ```